beginDevSci/longitudinal-dev/content/guides/lgcm-pilot-tutorial.md

 inspect(fit_linear, "r2")
 ```

+Expected R² values: 0.80–0.89 across waves.

-✅ **Check**: R² values of 0.80–0.89 indicate the trajectory explains most variance at each wave.
+**Interpretation**: The trajectory (intercept + slope) explains 80–89% of variance at each wave.
+The remaining 10–20% is residual variance (measurement error, occasion-specific factors).

+✅ **Check**: R² values of 0.70–0.90 are typical for well-fitting LGCMs.

 ---